SSH-Pulse/SSH_FD/README.md

 ## **SSH-FD Overview**

-In this project, we introduce **SSH-FD**, an advanced approach for detecting SSH communication within tunneled traffic.
-Our framework operates in multiple stages to effectively isolate and identify SSH communication, even when encapsulated within other protocols.
-The process begins by splitting the tunneled traffic into **bursts**—small segments representing transient network behaviors within short time windows.
-These bursts serve as the primary units for feature extraction, helping to isolate SSH communication from other types of traffic.
+In this project, we introduce **SSH-FD**, a method for detecting SSH communication within tunneled traffic.
+The framework works by splitting the tunneled traffic into **bursts**, small segments that represent transient network behaviors.
+These bursts are processed to extract relevant features and then converted into a **frequency-domain representation** to capture key traffic characteristics.
+This method enables precise identification of SSH traffic even within complex, tunneled environments.

-To enhance the model's ability to detect subtle differences in tunneled traffic, we perform **spatio-temporal feature processing**.
-This includes the normalization and distribution optimization of both packet length and interval time, which emphasizes the variations in traffic patterns that are critical for detection.
-Subsequently, we convert the burst-level features into a **frequency-domain representation**, mapping the raw flow features into frequency domain signals.
-By aggregating the signals from the packets within a burst, we create a unified and consistent representation that captures key characteristics of the tunneled traffic.

-For detecting SSH communication, we utilize an **encoder-decoder model** based on **recurrent neural networks** (RNNs).
-This model processes the sequence of bursts while preserving the temporal characteristics of the traffic, enabling effective flow-level SSH detection.
-To balance detection performance at both the burst and flow levels, **multi-scale supervision** is introduced, ensuring that the model maintains sensitivity without being overly influenced by individual burst anomalies.
+﻿
  The overall architecture of **SSH-FD** is depicted in **Fig** below:

 ![Overall SSH-FD Architecture](https://github.com/user-attachments/assets/4bd070ba-7cd7-4b95-b32c-2779c749c83b)